melaniehoff/Peer-to-Peer-Folder-Poetry/code-societies-2020.md

 1. OPEN A TOTALLY NEW TERMINAL WINDOW (so we don't disrupt the sharing)
 2. `cd ~/folder-society`
-3. now go to the [☎️ P2P Address book 🦋](https://docs.google.com/spreadsheets/d/1nDLIUVbKFc3XNALA7Uf65ra-sH4AsPewWWajt2ltxMY/edit?usp=sharing) and copy and paste a dat://xxxx url from someone else in the class!
+3. now go to the [P2P Address book](https://docs.google.com/spreadsheets/d/1nDLIUVbKFc3XNALA7Uf65ra-sH4AsPewWWajt2ltxMY/edit?usp=sharing) and copy and paste a dat://xxxx url from someone else in the class!
 4. enter `dat clone` + paste the dat hash here!
     - it will look something like this`dat clone dat://7ce94a276f9f16f66644e02/`
 5. `ls` and you should see a directory inside your folder-society folder titled something like `7ce94a276f9f16f66644e02/` this will be the name of the hash of the dat poem you just cloned